Lets look at using masking film with colored pencil.

-When I finished the background, I removed the masking film by carefully pulling up an edge with a fingernail, then carefully pulling the piece or pieces up until it’s completely removed.
+When I finished the background, I removed the masking film by carefully pulling up an edge with a fingernail, then pulling the piece or pieces up one at a time.
 The film came off easily and without leaving residue.
 Another advantage to film over fluid.

-Here is what the drawing looked like after I’d removed the masking film.
+Here is how the drawing looked after removing the masking film.

 Masking film worked extremely well for this purpose.
 Better than the masking fluid (read about that here).

-Apply the masking film to the drawing before any color was applied.
+Apply the masking film to the drawing before applying color.